 Is your website converting visitors to customers?
 A website should grab the visitor’s attention, engage them, and then call them to action.
 Does your site accomplish these things?

 You’ve rebranded or your company’s product/service/mission/philosophy has changed.
 Remember that your website is an extension of your brand.
 A website is similar to a logo in that visitors will make assumptions about your organization at first glance.

 YOUR SITE ISN’T RESPONSIVE

 A responsive website adapts to different sized screens and devices to present each visitor with a pleasant experience.
 Can your website be viewed on a range of devices, from desktop computers down to cell phones?
 If not, then you’re missing out on the 50% of Internet users who access the web by means other than a computer.

 IMPROVE USABILITY AND FUNCTIONALITY

 Visitors won’t stick around if they’re unable to find what they’re looking for.
 Proper usability is imperative.
 Usability improvements, on average, doubles web sales.
 [SOURCE: Jakob Nielsen, ROI study]

 Or looks dated.
 A study conducted by Elizabeth Sillence titled “Trust and Mistrust of Online Health Sites” asked a group of people to find websites related to hypertension.
 The group was then asked to record whether they trusted or distrusted the websites they found, and why.

+And guess what?
 When Sillence reviewed the reasons why people distrusted a website, 94% cited DESIGN problems.